confused-404/yadqn/README.md

 ## Goals

-Fast and accurate car with minimal training to save the environment
+Fast and accurate car with minimal training

 Good code